helena-bethany/gene-functionality/README.md

 ### Transcriptome Expression features

-The links for the ENCODE total and small RNA-seq data (BAM files) for [primary-cell](data/encode-primary-cell-rnaseq.txt) and [tissue](data/encode-tissue-rnaseq.txt) samples are available in the [data](data/) folder (ENCODE Project Consortium, 2012), with all the RNA-seq data kept in sample specific folders.
+The links for the ENCODE total and small RNA-Seq data (BAM files) for [primary-cell](data/encode-primary-cell-rnaseq.txt) and [tissue](data/encode-tissue-rnaseq.txt) samples are available in the [data](data/) folder (ENCODE Project Consortium, 2012), with all the RNA-Seq data kept in sample specific folders.
 Prior to estimating the level of transcription, the BAM files need to be indexed using ```samtools index``` and the total reads per file calculated into a text file in the same folder (Li et al., 2009).
 Read counts were calculated using ```samtools view -c``` and maximum read depth was calculated using ```samtools depth -r``` (Li et al., 2009).

 ```
-# Downloading ENCODE RNAseq datasets (must be done within a specified folder for each sample type)
+# Downloading ENCODE RNA-Seq datasets (must be done within a specified folder for each sample type)
 mkdir ENCODE-tissue && mkdir ENCODE-primary-cell
 xargs -L 1 curl -O -J -L < encode-tissue-rnaseq.txt         # Done within ENCODE-tissue/
 xargs -L 1 curl -O -J -L < encode-primary-cell-rnaseq.txt   # Done within ENCODE-primary-cell/

-# Index files and calculate total reads per RNA-seq dataset (done within each specified sample type folder)
+# Index files and calculate total reads per RNA-Seq dataset (done within each specified sample type folder)
 for file in $( ls *.bam ) ; do samtools index $file ; total=$( samtools view $file | wc -l ) ; echo $file,$total >> total-read-count.txt ; echo $file ; done
 ```
 -----------------------------------------------------------------------

 ### Genomic repeat associated features

-Prior to using ```blastn``` to estimate the number of sequence copies in the human genome, as blast database was created from the previously downloaded [GRCh38.p13 human genome](https://www.ncbi.nlm.nih.gov/genome/guide/human/) (Altschul et al., 1990; O’Leary et al., 2016).
+Prior to using ```blastn``` to estimate the number of sequence copies in the human genome, as local blast database was created from the previously downloaded [GRCh38.p13 human genome](https://www.ncbi.nlm.nih.gov/genome/guide/human/) (Altschul et al., 1990; O’Leary et al., 2016).

 ```
 # Create blast database for blastn